top of page

 BUGFOOD by Zunk: This student was designing a brand where beverages and food are made of bugs.

-Take a new sketchbook page.
+EXERCISE: Take a new sketchbook page.

-> Choose one of the ideas generated during the brainstorming session and Make at least 10 small drawings of that idea in the next 10 minutes.
+> Choose one of the ideas generated during the brainstorming session and make at least 10 small drawings of that idea in the next 10 minutes.

 > Share your sketches with your pair and briefly explain the concept behind them.